 During this process, the live cultures incubate, thickening the milk into curd.
 The goal throughout this time is to keep the yogurt at a fairly consistent temperature of about 110 F, the optimal temperature for the bacteria to do its thing.
 Yogurt making machines are designed to do exactly that, but if you don’t want to invest in an appliance that does only one thing, there are alternatives.

-In her book Yogurt Culture, author Cheryl Sternman Rule outlines a few options (plus offers 115 recipes for what to do with your finished yogurt).
+In her book Yogurt Culture, author Cheryl Sternman Rule outlines a few options for how to successfully incubate yogurt at home without a machine:

-Find a warm spot in your house.
-Does your kitchen (or another room) have a warm, sunny window?
+- Find a warm spot in your house.
+If your kitchen (or another room) has a warm, sunny window, that may be all you need.
 Wrap your yogurt jars in a towel and place them there.
 You can also place them near (but not directly on) heating vents or other heating units.

-A water bath kept at a stable temperature is an excellent way to incubate yogurt as well, and there are a few ways to achieve this.
+A water bath kept at a stable temperature is an excellent way to incubate yogurt as well.
+There are a few ways to achieve this:

-You can use a slow cooker to keep a water bath at a stable 110ºF as well.
-If your slow cooker doesn’t run low enough, you can put it on a dimmer switch.
+- Use a slow cooker to keep a water bath at a stable 110 F. If your slow cooker doesn’t run low enough, try keeping it on the warming setting.

 Depending on the temperature you are incubating at, getting a good curd can take anywhere from five to 12 hours; the cooler, the longer.
-Do not disturb the yogurt during incubation, as that may cause the curd to break, and you won’t get a good set.
-The longer you incubate, the more assertive and tart the flavor of your yogurt will be; in time you’ll find a method and time that results in the texture and flavor you like best.
+Do not disturb the yogurt during incubation.
+That may cause the curd to break and you won’t get a good set.
+The longer you incubate, the more assertive and tart the flavor of your yogurt will be.
+In time you’ll find a method and time that results in the texture and flavor you like best.